rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 #### Recording the session

 Now irrespective of whether you need a poster image or not, wanting to record the live stream is the most common need for most streaming systems.
-At the time of writing this guide, Red5 pro allows you to records a stream in `FLV` and `HLS` containers.
+At the time of writing this guide, Red5 Pro allows you to records a stream in `FLV` and `HLS` containers.

 Red5 pro gives you multiple ways to record a stream.
 You can choose the way that is optimal for your use case. the following options are available to enable recording of a live stream.